Mastt Logo

 Use this Template

-What are the RDO arrangements in the Building and Construction Award?
+What are the RDO Arrangements in the Building and Construction Award?

 Under the Building and Construction Award, the normal working arrangement includes a rostered day off (RDO).
 RDOs are a rostering system where employees work a longer day to gain an additional day off.
 In a typical RDO rostering system, employees work for 8 hours for 19 days and get a paid day off (an RDO) every four weeks.